Policies & Renewal

 - If a student accepts an IU scholarship that covers the full cost of attendance, that scholarship takes the place of all other scholarships.
 Subsequently, if a student doesn’t meet the renewal criteria for the scholarship that covers the full cost of attendance, or decides not to continue with that scholarship program, that student cannot reclaim other scholarships offered at the time of admission.

-- Students can receive gift aid from federal, state, or institutional funds (IU merit scholarships, grants, and fee remissions) totaling no more than the official cost of attendance for Indiana University Bloomington.
+Students can receive gift aid from Indiana University Bloomington institutional funds (merit scholarships, grants, and fee remissions) totaling no more than the official cost of attendance.
 Please note that merit scholarship amounts could be reduced to ensure that a student’s individual aid package does not exceed the official cost of attendance for Indiana University Bloomington.
-External scholarship funding can be awarded regardless of total aid package.
+External scholarships and entitlements from federal and state funds can be awarded regardless of total aid package.